BrassTack/circleci-poc-orb-file-copy/README.md

 # Example orb file copy

-Copies a "file" from inside the orb to the filesystem of the running job.
+Example implementation - it copies a "file" from inside the orb to the filesystem of the running job.
+This example cannot be reusably consumed.

-See --brasstack link to article-- for a more complete explanation.
+See https://www.brasstack.net/blog/circleci-orb-file-copy/ for a more complete explanation.

 Example usage: https://github.com/BrassTack/circleci-poc-orb-file-copy-consumer/tree/main/.circleci